komsan-k/CPS/digital-twin/twin-control/lab/README.md

-# Lab: RSSI-Based Twin-Control Beam Steering with ESP32 (Student Version)
+# Lab: RSSI-Based Twin-Control Beam Steering with ESP32

 ## 1. Objective
 In this lab, you will implement a Twin-Control beam steering system using two ESP32 boards.